memri/pod/README.md

 POD_VERSION="dev-de929382" docker-compose --file examples/using-prebuilt-docker.yml up
 ```

 ### Run in docker
 This is the least involved way to build locally.
 To build&run Pod inside docker:
 ```sh
 docker-compose up --build
 ```

 ### Local build/run
 This is the fastest way to compile Pod from source,
 for example, if you're making any changes in Pod and want to test it.
-It will also work on any OS and CPU architecture, it will cache build artifacts whenever possible.
+It will also work on any OS and CPU architecture.

 You will need Rust >= 1.45 and sqlcipher: